MTA testing use of barriers to keep subway riders off tracks

 Short stretches of metal fencing are now staggered along the platforms at the 191st Street 1 station, on both the uptown and downtown sides.

-The 191st Street stop is the first of four stations to have the new barriers; They will also be installed at the West Eighth Street/Aquarium F and Q station, the Clark Street 1 station, and one more still to be determined, according to the MTA.
+The 191st Street stop is the first of four stations to have the new barriers.
+They will also be installed at the West 8th Street/Aquarium F and Q station, the Clark Street 1 station, and one more still to be determined, according to the Metropolitan Transportation Authority.

 More than a thousand people are injured each year on the city’s subway tracks, and dozens are killed: a few are pushed, some die by suicide, some trip or fall after fainting, according to the MTA.